jgilmore/Audiobook-To-AI-Training-data/README.md

 If there is a model conflict, the script will perform a best effort guess to determine which one to use.
 If that fails, an error will be thrown.

-### Metadata Parsing

-The script will also parse metadata from the source file along with the cover art (if present) and copy it into each chapter file automatically.
-There are CLI parameters you can use to pass your own ID3-compliant metadata properties, too, which always take precedence over the fields extracted from the source file (if there is a conflict).
-Otherwise, the tags will be combined and added to the final output.

-### Cue files
+### CSV files

-Cue files can be created to make editing chapter markers and start/stop timecodes easier.
-This is especially useful if the machine learning speech-to-text conversion misses a section, timecodes require tweaking, or if you wish to add additional breakpoint sections (such as 'forward' or 'aftermath') which are not currently supported by the script's parsing engine (and may not be supported anytime soon due to the difficulty required to make them work consistently without breaking other stuff).
+CSV files can be created to make editing chapter markers and start/stop timecodes easier.
+This is especially useful if the machine learning speech-to-text conversion misses a section, timecodes require tweaking, or the matching didn't quite work out.

+IF YOU WANT TO SANITIZE YOUR DATA A LITTLE MORE, this is where you should interviene.
+The CSV file contains both the book text AND the phonems that were generated from it and failed to match, allowing you to easily see and correct things.
+Understanding of IPA (The international phonetic alphabet) is helpful, but you can mostly guess around the failures anyway.

+Set the --stop-after to "csv" and edit it by hand if needed.

-Cue files are always generated within the same directory as the audiobook itself, but there are arguments which allow you to specify a custom path to a cue file if it is inconvenient to keep them paired with the audiobook.
+CSV files are always generated within the same directory as the audiobook itself, but there are arguments which allow you to specify a custom path to a csv file if it is inconvenient to keep them paired with the audiobook.

-Cue file syntax is generated in a somewhat unconventional way to make script parsing easier, but is similar enough that it can be converted to a standard `.cue` format fairly easily.

 ### Configuration File